ivnvxd/pyquest/README.md

 Floating-point numbers are decimal numbers that can also be positive, negative, or zero.
 They are represented by the `float` class in Python.

+Floating-point numbers can be created using the `float()` constructor, or by writing a sequence of digits with a decimal point.
+For example, `3.14`, `-2.718`, and `0.0` are all floating-point numbers.

 ```python
 import math